 In addition to headlining comedy festivals in Richmond, Memphis, Baltimore, Knoxville, Houston, Iowa City, Chicago, Phoenix, and Wilmington, Chris has brought comedy to events like the Austin Film Festival, SXSW, Buku, Edward Sharpe’s Big Top, Fantasy Fest in Key West, and the Sturgis Buffalo Chip in South Dakota.

 Chris Trew has been on over 20 tours since 2006 with a variety of projects, most notably the Air Sex Championships (MTV, GQ, America’s Got Talent).
-His comedy has been featured on comedy stages at places like FunFunFun Fest, Sound on Sound Fest, Pemberton Music Fest, and the Richmond Tattoo Convention.
+His comedy has been featured at places like FunFunFun Fest, Sound on Sound Fest, Pemberton Music Fest, and the Richmond Tattoo Convention.

 In New Orleans Chris has worked with brands like District Donuts, Breaux Mart, the New Orleans Baby Cakes, the New Orleans Pelicans, and Dirty Coast.
 Nationally Chris has directed web content for The Beard Struggle, hosted multiple projects for MTV, and been the face of backstage interviews at the Sturgis Buffalo Chip in South Dakota working with Ozzy Osbourne, The Doobie Brothers, Toby Keith and dozens more.

 Chris’ sports content has appeared on ESPN Truehoop, Def Pen, Dime Mag, With Spandex, NBA.com, UPROXX, Pelicans.com, and more.

 His New Orleans sports podcast, Trew 2 the Game, appeared on the cover of Gambit Weekly and was eventually picked up as a Facebook Live show for the NBA’s New Orleans Pelicans.